exomiser/Exomiser/manual/7/genomiser.md

 We suggest all other options are left in their current state for optimal performance.
 Then run

 ```
-java -Xms2g -Xmx4g -jar exomiser-cli-7.2.1.jar --analysis test-analysis-genome.yml
+java -Xms2g -Xmx4g -jar exomiser-cli-{{ site.latest_7_version }}.jar --analysis test-analysis-genome.yml
 ```

 # Configuration

 Genomiser can only be user with a yml configuration file in [yml format](http://yaml.org/).
-An example cam be found in the downloaded `exomiser-cli-7.2.1-distribution.zip` file or [here](../example/test-analysis-genome).
+An example cam be found in the downloaded `exomiser-cli-{{ site.latest_7_version }}-distribution.zip` file or [here](../example/test-analysis-genome).
 It is structured into two sections

 analysis:
 : Section include input, run mode, filters, and prioritizers.
 See [Analysis section](#analysis-section) for more details.